A new kinematic model of the Galaxy: analysis of the stellar velocity field from Gaia Data Release 3: Methods for determination of kinematic parameters

 First of all, we create a rectangular grid specified in the Galactic plane where $z=0$.
 The grid nodes are separated from each other along the coordinates $x$ and $y$ by a distance of 100 pc in the range $-10$\,kpc and $+10$\,kpc for $X$ and $Y$ axes of the heliocentric coordinate system.
 The total number of nodes in the Galactic plane is 40 thousand.
 For each node of the grid, we select a spherical region with a radius of 1.0 kpc.
 Each sphere around a given node contains a set of $n=1, 2, 3....N$ cells (fictitious stars) that are located at distances not exceeding 1 kpc, i.e. each $n$-th fictitious star satisfies the condition:

 The optimal size of the spheres was chosen after numerous calculations using different radii.
 As a result, we obtained a radius of 1 kpc, which is a compromise between a large number (accuracy) of fictitious stars and the high resolution (detail) of the parameter maps.
 When the radius of the spheres is small, the obtained kinematic parameters are sensitive to local variations in the stellar velocity field.
 Since we want to study the global behaviour of the kinematic parameters, we use a radius of 1 kpc, which is optimal for these scales.

-The kinematic parameters were calculated for each node with $x$ and $y$ coordinates and located at a distance of $100\times100$ pc in the Galactic plane.
+The kinematic parameters were calculated for each node with $x$ and $y$ coordinates and located at a distance of 100pc$\times$100pc in the Galactic plane.
 Thus, the overlap of our spherical samples provides for the continuity and differentiability of the velocity field, which makes it possible to study global kinematic parameters instead of studying them as discrete values at local points.
 Only spheres containing $N \geq500$ cells (fictitious stars) have been used in this investigation (Fig. \ref{fig:Nbin_stars}).
 However, we trust the results of calculations for those points on the map for which the number of cells (fictitious stars) is more than 2000 which corresponds to a heliocentric distance of 5-6 kpc (Fig. \ref{fig:Nbin_stars}).

-Thus we form 28139 spherical regions (centroids) with coordinates $x$ and $y$ in the Galactic plane $z=0$, each containing $500<N<3981$ fictitious stars.
-For each spherical region we calculate the cylindrical Galactocentric velocity components and their first and second order partial derivatives from the solution of the equations below using the least squares method (LSM):
+We thus form 28139 spherical regions (centroids) with coordinates $x$ and $y$ in the Galactic plane ($Z=0$), each containing $500<N<3981$ fictitious stars.
+For each spherical region we compute the cylindrical Galactocentric velocity components and their first and second order partial derivatives using the position and velocity of the fictitious stars from the solution of the equations by means of the least squares method (LSM):